 Settle the match with a reliable event

-When the world ends, send the result on a reliable event channel — a dropped settlement would be a bug.
+When the match ends, send the result on a reliable event channel.
+A dropped settlement would be a bug.

-Because the server publishes the event without a playerId, every client sees from = "_authority" and can trust the result as server-authoritative.
+The server publishes the event without a playerId.
+Thus every client sees from = "_authority" and knows that the result is server-authoritative.

 Recipe 2 — A browser player client